MicrosoftDocs/entra-docs/docs/identity/users/groups-restore-deleted.md

 ---
 # Restore a deleted Microsoft 365 group in Microsoft Entra ID

-When you delete a Microsoft 365 group in Microsoft Entra ID, part of Microsoft Entra, the deleted group is retained but not visible for 30 days from the deletion date.
+When you delete a Microsoft 365 group in Microsoft Entra ID, the deleted group is retained but not visible for 30 days from the deletion date.
 This behavior is so that the group and its contents can be restored if needed.
 This functionality is restricted exclusively to Microsoft 365 groups in Microsoft Entra ID.
 It isn't available for security groups and distribution groups.
 The 30-day group restoration period isn't customizable.

 > [!NOTE]
 > Don't use `Remove-MsolGroup` because it purges the group permanently.
 Always use `Remove-MgBetaGroup` to delete a Microsoft 365 group.